Pragma Medical Institute

 ACE Inhibitors

 Relax blood vessels by blocking a hormone that narrows them.
 Commonly prescribed as first-line treatment.
-May cause a dry cough in some patients.

 ARBs (Angiotensin Receptor Blockers)